lttng/lttng-docs/contents/using-lttng/controlling-tracing/enabling-disabling-channels/fine-tuning-channels.md

 `--tracefile-size` and `--tracefile-count`, which respectively limit the size of each trace file and the their count for a given channel.
-When the number of written trace files reaches its limit for a given channel-CPU pair, the next trace file will overwrite the very first one.
+When the number of written trace files reaches its limit for a given channel-CPU pair, the next trace file overwrites the very first one.
 The following example creates a kernel domain channel with a maximum of three trace files of 1&nbsp;MiB each: